jpgoldberg/toy-crypto-math/_sources/modules/vigenere.rst.txt

 Cryptanalysis tools
 ----------------------

-Some tools (currently just one, but more may be comming) to assist in breaking Vigenère.
+Some tools (currently just one, but more may be coming) to assist in breaking Vigenère.

 At the moment, I am choosing not to include statistical analyses, as I want to minimize package dependencies and not importing `scipy.stats <https://docs.scipy.org/doc/scipy/reference/stats.html>`__.
 Thus functions here are very statistically naïve.